 How did you narrow in on Merida and the Riviera Maya?

 I’d been to the area, and I knew that it was going to be the right place for my family.
 If anything, it was slightly disappointing because a lot of the attractions that are fun for kids were closed.
 But we still managed to do day trips that felt adventurous and that the kids loved.
-We did quite a few excursions organized by Zach and Brady’s team that felt 100% safe.
+We did quite a few excursions organized by Zach’s team that felt 100% safe.

 What kind of activities did you do?

 My family doesn’t really love beach trips; we live in Miami, so the beach is nothing special.
 My kids are really nerdy.
 They love museums and history and archaeology and cities.
 I thought the Mayan ruins would fascinate them—but, as it turns out, we weren’t able to see them.
 The cenotes were closed too.
-But Zach and Brady found us things that were open that we could go and see, like a fantastic trip into caves.
+But Zach found us things that were open that we could go and see, like a fantastic trip into caves.
 Normally that would have been a touristy experience that I wouldn’t have enjoyed, but because of the restrictions, we were able to do a private trip.

 How were the resorts?